tytydraco/yessleep/out/Im_a_contract_cargoescort_driver_I_drove_the_most_pleasant_person.md

 "Cinnani, about forty-five minutes from Foxglove Hill."
 I have never been asked this question.

 "I was born and raised in Foxglove Hill.
-Now that I think about it, I've never been someone from Cinnani."
+Now that I think about it, I've never met someone from Cinnani."

 "Good place.
 I can't think of the last time I heard of a crime."